BYU vs. Boise State NCAA Football Odds, Plays and Insights | October 9, 2021

-The Boise State Broncos (2-3) will try to defy oddsmakers when they take on the No. 10 BYU Cougars (5-0) on Saturday, October 9, 2021 as 5.5-point underdogs.
-The point total is set at 57.
+Oddsmakers give the No. 10 BYU Cougars (5-0) the advantage on Saturday, October 9, 2021 against the Boise State Broncos (2-3).
+BYU is favored by 6 points.
+The total is 57 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.